 Executive Health Screening (EHS)

-As our EHS centres are dedicated to purely health screening, you will not be surrounded by other patients that may have acute illnesses.
-Waiting time is shorter as everyone comes with a designated appointment time slot.
-Everything (physical examination by the doctor, blood investigations and radiological investigations) is done in one centre, and you do not have to make a separate trip to another facility to complete your x-ray or ultrasound tests.
-This helps to speed up the whole health screening process and hence, saves time for the busy working adult.
+At the EHS centres, waiting time is short as everyone comes with a designated appointment time slot.
+All services (physical examination by the doctor, blood investigations and radiological investigations) are done in one centre, so you will not need to make a separate trip to another facility to complete your x-ray or ultrasound tests.
+This helps to speed up the whole health screening process and saves time for the busy working adult.

-In addition, if your screening is done in a Parkway hospital, you can be referred to a specialist at the same location in the event of an abnormal result.
-This is in line with our mission to make health screening a pleasant and seamless one for all our patients.
+In addition, if your screening is done in a Parkway Pantai hospital, you can be referred to a specialist at the same location in the event of an abnormal result.

 Article contributed by Dr Edwin Chng, deputy medical director at Parkway Shenton, One Raffles Quay